 The woman was finally taken back to the hospital the next afternoon but was initially told she would have to pay $100 (£65) for a rape test before police reluctantly agreed to cover the costs.

 The 2014 rape and murder of a 13-year old girl on a train shook the nation and sparked debate over harsher punishments for rapists.
 It also gave voice to a victim who had been raped in a similar case more than 10 years prior, but had felt forced to leave Thailand after being stigmatized and fired by her employer as a result of the media attention surrounding her case.
-See this article by Keawmala of Thai Woman Talks for more details on both cases.
+Kaewmala of Thai Woman Talks wrote in detail about both cases in her article, ‘In Thailand, Collective Responsibility is the Best Tribute to Rape Victims‘.

-Another brilliant article from Kaewmala give details of a 2012 case where a foreign woman was raped by a man in Krabi.
+Another brilliant article from Kaewmala gives details of a 2012 case, in which a foreign woman was raped by a man in Krabi.
 The father of the victim produced a video criticising the Thai police for allowing the suspect to be released on bail even after turning himself in and confessing.
 The police responded with their own video, which was full of victim blaming and damaged their reputation even further (the victim had been pictured with the man and had dinner with him, so it couldn’t have been rape, they said).
 Many Thais hit back, which showed the differing attitudes between the public and the authorities.
 Kaewmala explains:

 “Ours is a society that is both new and old, and therefore can be challenging to navigate, with cultural land mines like this.
 We are a society in transition, with changes happening rapidly in some areas and very slowly in others.
 The overwhelmingly negative feedback from new generation of Thais to the police’s reaction exemplifies the ongoing clashes between the old and the new side of Thailand.
 Eventually the new generation will win, but changing attitudes will take time.”